revbayes/revbayes.github.io/tutorials/morph/index.md

 The third monitor we will add to our analysis will print information to the screen.
-Like with `mnFile` we must tell `mnScreen` which parameters we`d like to see updated on the screen.
+Like with `mnFile` we must tell `mnScreen` which parameters we'd like to see updated on the screen.

     monitors[mni++] = mnScreen(printgen=10)

-Finally, we`ll create an ancestral state monitor, which is described in more detail in Section [sec:anc_states].
+Finally, we'll create an ancestral state monitor, which is described in more detail in Section [sec:anc_states].

     monitors[mni++] = mnJointConditionalAncestralState(